 Since our inception, we have incurred significant operating losses.
 To date, we have funded our operations primarily through proceeds from sales of redeemable convertible preferred stock, borrowings under loan agreements and revenue from sales of our products, services and contracts.
-As of March 31, 2021, we had cash and cash equivalents and short-term investments of \$113.6 million.
-We believe that our existing cash and cash equivalents and short-term investments will enable us to fund our operating expenses, capital expenditure requirements and debt service payments for at least twelve months following the date these consolidated financial statements were to be issued.
+As of December 31, 2020, we had cash and cash equivalents and short-term investments of \$45.1 million.
+In March 2021, we sold shares of our Series D1 and D2 preferred stock for gross proceeds of \$81.0 million.
+We believe that our existing cash, cash equivalents and short-term investments as well as the proceeds from our March 2021 financing will enable us to fund our operating expenses, capital expenditure requirements and debt service payments into 2023.